 Sub-recipients: A sub-recipient is a public agency or nonprofit organization selected by OHFA to administer all or a portion of the HOME Program.
 It may or may not also qualify as a CHDO.
 Sub-recipients run programs, not developments.

 Nonprofit Developers: Private, nonprofit housing development organizations that do not meet the qualifications to be a CHDO, or that have not applied to be a CHDO with OHFA.
 Nonprofit developers may also be CHDOs applying for non-CHDO funds.
 Nonprofit developers may undertake individual developments that comply with the HOME Program requirements, and may do so out of any set-aside for which they are eligible.

-Private, for-profit Developers: Private, for-profit developers are eligible to apply for HOME funds only for projects developed in conjunction with Affordable Housing Tax Credits.
-They are ineligible to apply for HOME funds for any of the other HOME-eligible activities.

 2. HOME Funding Activities

-More specific definitions for funding activities can be located in the HOME Program year application.
+More specific definitions for funding activities can be located in the HOME 2026 Program year application.

-Homeowner Rehabilitation

-HOME funds may be used by eligible applicants to assist existing homeowners with the repair, rehabilitation, or reconstruction of owner-occupied units.

 Homeownership

-HOME funds may be used by eligible applicants to assist individuals or families for homebuyer assistance, acquisition, acquisition and rehabilitation, new construction, and lease-purchase of affordable housing for homeownership.
-All Homebuyer activities must incorporate housing counseling into project designs.
+HOME funds may be used by eligible applicants to assist individuals or families through the provision of homebuyer assistance and through the acquisition and rehabilitation or new construction of single family units.
+All Homebuyer activities must incorporate housing counseling into development designs.
 Housing counseling must be provided by a HUD approved certified housing counselor.

 Rental Housing

-HOME funds may be used by eligible applicants for acquisition, rehabilitation, acquisition and rehabilitation, or new construction of affordable rental housing.
+HOME funds may be used by eligible applicants for the rehabilitation, acquisition and rehabilitation, or new construction of affordable rental housing.

-Tenant-Based Rental Assistance (TBRA)

-HOME funds may be used by eligible applicants to help individual households afford housing costs such as rent and utility costs.

-CHDO Project Pre-development Loans

-HOME funds may be used by eligible CHDOs for project-specific pre-development assistance intended to assure funds for up-front, eligible project expenditures.

 CHDO Operating Assistance